ralyodio/resume/anthony.ettinger.resume2.md

 travel solutions.
 - Led the creation of an NFT project, husko.money, on the Polygon mainnet, driving community engagement.

-### Skatespot, Inc. | Equity‑only, part‑time
-Co‑founder, Chief Technology Officer (Apr 2021 – Aug 2025)

-- Spearheaded the development of the technology stack and architecture for Skatespot.com using Deno, TypeScript, and MongoDB.
-- Implemented Redis and RabbitMQ for efficient messaging, enhancing system performance and reliability.
-- Collaborated with cross-functional teams to ensure seamless integration of technology solutions, driving innovation in the skateboarding community.

 ### Prognos Health, Inc. | Remote
 Principal Engineer (Mar 2021 – Jan 2022)